 - How is the purchase being funded?
 Will each party make identical contributions of capital – or contribute equally to any mortgage?

 - How do you intend to share any uplift (or decrease) in the value of the property?
 Options might include equal division or division according to the extent of each party’s contributions.

 - What do you intend should occur if one of you should die?
 Options include arranging for the deceased owner’s share to be passed to the survivor either outright or by providing for a continuing right of occupation.
 In these cases there may need to be consideration of life insurance – to ensure that any outstanding mortgage can be redeemed.
-You may need to plan testamentary provision to ensure the needs of your surviving co-habitee are met – together with those of any other dependants or loved ones – such as the children of a previous relationship or others who might bring a claim against your Estate.
+You may need to make a Will to ensure the needs of your surviving co-habitee are met – together with those of any other dependants or loved ones – such as the children of a previous relationship or others who might bring a claim against your Estate.